beaker-project/beaker-project.org/dev/tech-roadmap.rst

 While Beaker 0.11 started sending aggregate metrics for the current system status directly to Graphite, it doesn't provide any native dashboard capability.
-It's desirable to provide an improved dashboard experience, using eitherGraphite's native dashboard tools, or a richer Javascript based Graphite front end (such as Graphene or graphitejs).
+It's desirable to provide an improved dashboard experience, using either Graphite's native dashboard tools, or a richer Javascript based charting front end (such as Rickshaw).

 Full Fedora compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~